California Pricing, May 2026

 California's IRA-implementation roadmap pushes toward all-electric new construction.
 Several jurisdictions (Berkeley, Los Angeles, San Francisco) have ordinances limiting natural-gas hookups in new construction.
 For new builds in those cities, electric tankless or heat-pump water heaters are now the default and gas tankless installs are increasingly rare.
 For existing homes with gas service, the standard analysis still applies and gas tankless typically wins on installed cost.

-Heat-pump water heaters carry a higher federal 25C credit cap ($2,000 vs $600 for tankless) which sometimes flips the lifecycle math in their favour in CA. The TECH initiative also occasionally adds CA-specific incentives for heat pumps.
+The TECH initiative occasionally adds CA-specific incentives for heat pumps; check the current program schedule and dsireusa.org before purchase.
 Worth running the full comparison if you are on the fence.

 Bottom line

-California tankless installs are the most expensive in the US in absolute dollar terms ($3,800 to $5,800 pre-incentive), but available rebates and the federal credit bring the net cost down to $3,000 to $4,500 for most installs.
+California tankless installs are the most expensive in the US in absolute dollar terms ($3,800 to $5,800 pre-incentive), but the SoCalGas tiered rebate ($80 to $1,300 by UEF) takes a meaningful bite out of the net cost on high-efficiency units.
+The federal credit ended December 31, 2025, and no longer applies to 2026 installs.
 The make-or-break specifics are air-district NOx rules (mandatory ultra-low-NOx in the populated coastal counties) and CA-specific labour rates.
 Choose an installer who is on the SoCalGas or PG&E approved-contractor list to ensure the rebate processes smoothly.

 Related state and brand pages